 “ We administered a daily dose of desipramine to Rett syndrome mice, and noted a remarkable improvement of breathing but also of survival in these mice” indicates Jean-Christophe Roux in charge of the Rett syndrome projects in the Villard lab.
 “With these promising results, we decided to initiate a clinical trial in collaboration with Prof. Josette Mancini at La Timone Hospital, to study the effects of desipramine on children with Rett Syndrome”.
-The results of this phase II trial are currently being analysed.
+The results of this phase II trial are now published.

 More recently, the group also discovered a defect in transport of BDNF along neurons in RTT mice.
 BDNF is a crucial factor that supports survival and growth of neurons, as well as the establishment of connections between them.
 Importantly, artificially increasing BDNF secretion using a compound called cysteamine significantly alleviates motor defects of Rett syndrome mice and improves their lifespan.
 This finding has now been taken to the clinic, where another phase II clinical trial is being initiated to determine the efficacy of a cysteamine treatment in RTT patients.